AndrewBudziszek/RESUME.md/README.md

 ![AWS](https://www.vectorlogo.zone/logos/amazon_aws/amazon_aws-ar21.svg)
 ![Gitlab/CI](https://www.vectorlogo.zone/logos/gitlab/gitlab-ar21.svg)

-Software engineer with 5+ years of engineering experience with small to large sized companies.
+Software engineer with more than 5 years of engineering experience with small to large sized companies.
 Expertise in bridging the gap between business needs and meaningful software experiences with a proven track record of delivering value through the use of innovative digital solutions.

 Highly engaged in company activities, corporate events, and team building exercises.
 Positive attitude to drive change and innovation.